Moving to Denmark

 When we asked people what advice they would give someone preparing to move to Denmark, they said:

 "No matter how much people told us that we didn't need to know Danish, we did.
-Everyone speaks English, but without knowing the native language, we have felt on the outside of many social occasions," remarked one expat who made the move to Copenhagen.
+Everyone speaks English, but without knowing the native language, we have felt on the outside of many social occasions," said one expat in Copenhagen.

 How do I find a place to live in Denmark?